Dyvil/Dyvil-Gradle-Plugin/README.md

 In addition to Dyvil compiler support, the plugin allows you to use GenSrc in your project.
 It adds tasks that invoke the GenSrc compiler on your Java and Dyvil source directories (`compileJavaGenSrc`, `compileTestJavaGenSrc`, `compileDyvilGenSrc`, and `compileTestDyvilGenSrc`) and ensures they run before any compilation takes place.

-## Installation
+## Setup

-Add the following snippet to your `build.gradle` to enable the plugin:
+To enable the plugin, add the following line to the `plugins` DSL block of your `build.gradle`:

 ```groovy
 plugins {